-Placer County Sheriff's Capt.
-Dennis Walsh said Erik Roner, of Tahoe City, died during a skydiving accident at a golf course in Squaw Valley, about 5 miles from Lake Tahoe's northwest shore.
+Erik Roner, 39, of Tahoe City, died Monday as he performed with other skydivers before a golf tournament in Squaw Valley, about 5 miles from Lake Tahoe's northwest shore, Placer County sheriff's Capt.
+Dennis Walsh said.

-Authorities were not able to remove him from the tree, and Roner was pronounced dead at the scene.
+Authorities were not able to remove Roner from the tree, and he died at the scene, Walsh said.

-Roner's death comes four months after world-famous wingsuit flyer Dean Potter and fellow adventurer Graham Hunt fatally crashed after the pair leaped from Taft Point, 3,500 feet above Yosemite Valley, attempting to clear a V-shaped notch in a ridgeline.
+Roner's death comes four months after world-famous wingsuit flyer Dean Potter and fellow adventurer Graham Hunt died after leaping from Taft Point, 3,500 feet above Yosemite Valley, and crashing into a ridgeline.

 ''Erik was a beautiful man, great father, wonderful friend and the love of my life,'' his wife, Annika Roner, said in a statement.

-''Nitro Circus'' ended in 2009 after two seasons. ''Nitro Circus Live,'' where Roner also appeared, aired on MTV2 for four seasons until last year, MTV spokeswoman Jennifer Solari said.
+''Nitro Circus'' ended in 2009 after two seasons. ''Nitro Circus Live,'' on which Roner also appeared, aired on MTV2 for four seasons until last year, MTV spokeswoman Jennifer Solari said.

-Tuscany said Roner was ''hilarious'' and was a ''stand-up guy'' who could always be counted on to help with benefit events like the golf tournament.
-The tournament is sponsored by the Squaw Valley Institute, a nonprofit organization that describes itself as being ''dedicated to presenting enriching and inspirational programs to the Lake Tahoe region.''
+The tournament was sponsored by the Squaw Valley Institute, a nonprofit organization that describes itself as being ''dedicated to presenting enriching and inspirational programs to the Lake Tahoe region.''